 Before we start into the actual construction of a Cigar Box Guitar, I should probably explain what a CBG actually is.
-Like the name suggests, a CBG is a small, playable guitar with a body constructed from a cigar box.
+As the name suggests, a CBG is a small, playable guitar with a body constructed from a cigar box.

 Still not convinced?
 Hop over to youtube and take a listen to some of the people who have constructed their own guitars.
 If that doesn’t convince you, nothing will.

-This particular style of cigar box guitar is referred to as a strike through design meaning that the neck goes all the way through the body.
-Strike through guitars are the easiest to build and also require the fewest components.
+This particular style of cigar box guitar is referred to as a strike-through design meaning that the neck goes all the way through the body.
+Strikethrough guitars are the easiest to build and also require the fewest components.

 What You’ll Need

-*Hinge – a good ornate hinge with a little modification makes a perfect cheap tail piece.
-The tail piece holds the strings so the machine heads can tension them.
+*Hinge – a good ornate hinge with a little modification makes a perfect cheap tailpiece.
+The tailpiece holds the strings so the machine heads can tension them.

-*Threaded Rod – Two lengths of threaded rod about the width of your neck make an excellent bridge and nut if you don’t want to fork out for the real thing.
+*Threaded Rod – Two lengths of the threaded rod about the width of your neck make an excellent bridge and nut if you don’t want to fork out for the real thing.
 The Nut is the string guide that sits near the head of the guitar and the bridge is the string guide that sits on the body and transfers the vibrations of the strings into the body so the instrument produces sound.
-You can find threaded rod at most hardware stores, but if you can’t find any then standard bolts will work just fine.
+You can find threaded rods at most hardware stores, but if you can’t find any then standard bolts will work just fine.

 *Tuning Pegs/Machine Heads – These are the tuners on the head of the guitar and they will probably be the most expensive part of the build.
-CBGs come in a variety of different traditional styles, with 1 string, 3 string and 4 string being the most common.
-Standard cheap externally geared guitar machine heads will work just fine but usually require a bit of counter sinking to install.
-Internally geared banjo style machine heads are easier to install but cost quite a lot more.
-You can find machine heads on Ebay but to get the best deal you’ll probably have to import them from America or China.
+CBGs come in a variety of different traditional styles, with 1 string, 3 string, and 4 string being the most common.
+Standard cheap externally geared guitar machine heads will work just fine but usually require a bit of countersinking to install.
+Internally geared banjo-style machine heads are easier to install but cost quite a lot more.
+You can find machine heads on eBay but to get the best deal you’ll probably have to import them from America or China.

-*Strings – another no brainer.
-Originally CBGs were strung with whatever the players could get their hands on but rather than scrounging strings 3, 4 and 5 from a set of standard medium gauge steel strings are perfect for an open G tuning.
+*Strings – another no-brainer.
+Originally CBGs were strung with whatever the players could get their hands on but rather than scrounging strings 3, 4, and 5 from a set of standard medium gauge steel strings are perfect for an open G tuning.